matthewpersico/personal/README-direct.md

 ## Set up dotfiles

 This step stores existing dotfiles and links to new ones in the repo.
+The log file is so that you can have a record od what fails so that you can go back and correct it.

 ```
 cd $HOME/personal/dotfiles
 . ./dotfilesbootstrap
 cd ..
-bin/makesymlinks -i dotfiles
+bin/makesymlinks -i dotfiles 2>&1 | tee bin/makesymlinks.log
 export REALGIT=$(which git)
 bin/github.env.init
+git-kv --cat
 ```

 ## Test